Scientific-Python-Translations/scientific-python-translations.github.io/content/docs.md

 https://github.com/scientific-python-translations.
 To get you started with the project repository we provide a [translations-cookiecutter](https://github.com/Scientific-Python-Translations/translations-cookiecutter) template.

 This template includes the necessary workflows that will run periodically to keep the infrastructure in sync.
-See [](#automations) for more details.
+See [](#automation-details) for more information.

 ### Announce your project to potential translators